Siterack/siterack-docs/docs/features.md

 ## Malware Scans

 Like most other features, Siterack's Malware Engine runs daily in the background - automatically.
-Upon the arrival of a new backup, Siterack will make a copy, send the package to the Malware Engine, dissect and sacn the files and databases, remove any found malware, record the instances, then compress the clean package and send it to secure, remote storage.
+Upon the arrival of a new backup, Siterack will make a copy, send the package to the Malware Engine, dissect and scan the files and databases, remove any found malware, record the instances, then compress the clean package and send it to secure, remote storage.

 Once completed, you will see two versions of the same backup in your backup dashboard.
 The scanned version will be noted by the `_clean` tag attached to the end of the filename.